2qx/vermont.cool/empathy/REDME.md

 He is only one person truly qualified to know what he plans to do.
 The rest of us can speculate on the likeliness of what he may do based on inference of what he prioritizes.
 In any case, it's not a matter of random chance.

-Vermont is a wonderful place full of incredible beauty and hardy people.
+Vermont is still a wonderful place full of incredible beauty and hardy people.
 It may be difficult to convey how terrible the surrounding world can be to people here.
 It's horrible to have to consider such a terrible villain or idea in such an idyllic place, but we need to have the capacity to conceive of a person with no human empathy whatsoever to keep what we have and those we love safe.

 His influence is already here with us, everywhere in Vermont.